Mr. Tuttle US History

 CLASS RULES:

-School rules (noted in your school planner) will be enforced without exception.
+School rules will be enforced without exception.

 1. Hoodies are not to be worn into class or kept in your lap as class proceeds.